 Configuring the Database

 Frank developers write Frank configurations that may access a database.
-This database is referenced in Frank configurations by its so-called JNDI name (Java Naming and Directory Interface).
-The JNDI name of a database starts with jdbc/
+This database is referenced in Frank configurations by its name.
+The name of a database starts with jdbc/

 and after the /

 comes some unique name.
 As a system administrator it is your job to configure the database that belongs to the name referenced in the Frank configuration.
-You may also have to take care of the database driver, see the next section The Database Driver.
+This is done by file resources.yml

 Introduction to resources.yml